pangpang20/gaussdb-python/docs/basic/from_pg2.rst

 Multiple results returned from multiple statements
 --------------------------------------------------

-If more than one statement returning results is executed in psycopg2, only the result of the last statement is returned::
+If more than one statement returning results is executed in _GaussDB, only the result of the last statement is returned::

     >>> cur_pg2.execute("SELECT 1; SELECT 2")
     >>> cur_pg2.fetchone()
     (2,)

-In Psycopg 3 instead, all the results are available.
+In gaussdb instead, all the results are available.
 After running the query, the first result will be readily available in the cursor and can be consumed using the usual `!fetch*()` methods.
 In order to access the following results, you can use the `Cursor.nextset()` method::